joseroshan/Python-Password-Generator/README.md

 # Easy Version (Step 1)

 Generate the password in sequence.
-If the user wants
-* 4 letters
+* 4 -7 letters
-* 2 symbols and
+* 2 - 4 symbols and
-* 3 numbers
+* 2 - 4 numbers

 then the password might look like this: